 There is a federal park between Manistee and Scottville that is wonderful for the kids.
 Right on Lake Michigan.
 My family camped there when I was young and we have taken the kids a couple of times. – Heather, mom of two

 State park on Higgins Lake.
 When I was little, my parents took my sister and me there every summer.
 We would hang out on the lake all day and ride bikes around the campground with the other kids staying there.
 We would catch tadpoles and just be kids!
-I haven’t been there in years but for a little kid (0-7 yrs) it was awesome. – Caitlin, daughter of Sparty
+I haven’t been there in years but for a little kid (0-7 yrs) it was awesome. – Caitlin, Sparty fan

 Fayette State Park in the U.P, amazing beaches and a ghost town left over from the time of iron ore mining. – Kate, mom of two